101 Unhealthiest Habits on the Planet

 The Rx: The study's authors recommend limiting social media use to 30 minutes per day.

 Binge-watching our favorite TV shows might be the new American pastime, and that has health experts concerned.
 A study published in the journal Medicine & Science in Sports & Health found that binge-watching was associated with a higher risk of dying of inflammatory conditions like heart disease, Alzheimer's and diabetes.
 Each added hour of viewing was associated with a 12% increased risk of death.
 It seems that binge-watching is encouraging us to be more sedentary and can cut into sleep—two major risk factors for a number of health problems.

-The Remedy Rx: Don't throw the TV out the window yet, but it's a good idea to evaluate whether The Great British Baking Show is keeping you out of the gym or It's Always Sunny marathons are giving you insomnia, and dial back your binge-watching accordingly.
+The Rx: Don't throw the TV out the window yet, but it's a good idea to evaluate whether It's Always Sunny marathons are giving you insomnia, and dial back your binge-watching accordingly.

 Life isn't meant to be boot camp.
 Constant intense exercise can cause your body to release cortisol, a stress hormone that encourages fat storage — and it can just plain wear you down.
 "People often think that more is more when it comes to fitness, but the body becomes stronger from fitness because it's adapting to the physical stress being put upon it," says Michaels.
 "When exercise is too intense for too long or too often, it's simply too much stress.
 This is when the body can get overuse injuries like tendonitis, muscle strains, stress fractures and tears.
 Performance can become compromised, and muscle wasting can even happen."